karanyede/ChemSight/README.md

 ```

 The backend will be exposed on `http://localhost:8000`, and the frontend will be served by nginx on `http://localhost:5173` (the compose file maps nginx 80 → host 5173).

+## CI and Publishing Docker images (GHCR)

+The repository includes a GitHub Actions workflow that runs tests and builds artifacts.
+If you want CI to build and publish containers to GitHub Container Registry (GHCR), follow these steps:

+1. Create a Personal Access Token (PAT) with `write:packages` and `read:packages` (and `repo` if needed for private repos).
+2. Add the PAT as a repository secret: `Settings → Secrets → Actions → New repository secret` named `GHCR_PAT`.
+3. If this repo belongs to an Organization, the Organization Admin must allow GitHub Actions to create and publish packages: `Organization Settings → Actions → Policies → Allow GitHub Actions to create and publish packages`.

+If `GHCR_PAT` is not set, the CI still runs tests and builds artifacts but will skip publishing container images.

+### Vercel & Render deployment automation (GitHub Actions)

+This repository includes a `deploy.yml` workflow that automatically deploys the built frontend to Vercel and triggers a Render deployment for the backend on pushes to `main`.

+Required GitHub Secrets to set for automated deployments:

+- `VERCEL_TOKEN` - optional but required if you want automatic frontend deployments to Vercel.
+To generate: Vercel Dashboard → Settings → Tokens → Create Token.
+- `GHCR_PAT` - (optional) PAT with `write:packages` and `read:packages` to push images to GHCR.
+- `RENDER_API_KEY` - If hosting the backend on Render, create an API key under Account → API Keys.
+- `RENDER_SERVICE_ID` - The ID of the Render Service that should be redeployed (found in the Render service settings URL or via Render API).

+Setting the secrets in GitHub:

+1. Go to the GitHub repo → Settings → Secrets → Actions → New repository secret.
+2. Add `VERCEL_TOKEN`, `GHCR_PAT`, `RENDER_API_KEY`, and `RENDER_SERVICE_ID` as appropriate.

+Once these are set up and the `deploy.yml` is on the `main` branch, pushes to `main` will automatically deploy the frontend and trigger backend redeploys.